Does My Property Have Storm Damage?

 As evidenced in the 60 Minutes episode, policyholders from Hurricane Ian are still battling their insurance carriers for the compensation they were promised.
 These delays and reductions in payouts can be financially crippling at a time when people need help the most.

-The question on everyone’s mind now is: Could this happen again with Hurricane Helene?
+The question on everyone’s mind now is: Could this happen again with Hurricane Helene & Milton?
 Unfortunately, the current insurance climate suggests that it’s not just a possibility, but a strong likelihood.

 How You Can Protect Yourself

-Given the current landscape, there are several things policyholders should keep in mind when navigating the claims process after Hurricane Helene:
+Given the current landscape, there are several things policyholders should keep in mind when navigating the claims process after a Hurricane:

 1. Document Everything: Take extensive photos and videos of all damage before making any repairs.
 Your documentation will serve as evidence if your claim is disputed or reduced.